openshift/enhancements/enhancements/monitoring/monitoring-stack-operator.md

 5. Remote Write integration with RHOBS

 *Add Alert Routing:*

-7. Shared alertmanager
+6. Shared alertmanager

 *Add Dashboarding:*

-9. Grafana Operator, Grafana instance and a Prometheus Data Source
+7. Grafana Operator, Grafana instance and a Prometheus Data Source

 *Enable HA:*

 8. Full HA with Thanos Querier and sidecars

 *Enable scalable, full remote write model*

 9. Prometheus Agents, auto-scaling

 ## Drawbacks

 One of the drawbacks of the proposed solution is the upfront investment needed for the development of a new operator.
-However, we expect such an investment to pay off in the long run by improving the team’s velocity and feedback loop and being future proof for the hypershift use-case.
+However, we expect such an investment to pay off in the long run by improving the team’s velocity and feedback loop and being future proof for the Hypershift use-case.

 ## Alternatives

 ### Full Forwarding Mode with local, external or hosted Observatorium

-In this scenario we could deploy an agent (for now, just Prometheus with enabled SD, scraping, WAL and remote write only) and remote write data to a remote storage.This would mean that another project will do all functionalities like querying and alerting.
+In this scenario we could deploy an agent (for now, just Prometheus with enabled SD, scraping, WAL and remote write only) and remote write data to a remote storage.
+This would mean that another project will do all functionalities like querying and alerting.

-We have already implemented such a remote storage project, [observatorium,](https://observatorium.io/) with its own operator that a user (or an MTO) can install anywhere.
+We have already implemented such a remote storage project, [Observatorium,](https://observatorium.io/) with its own operator that a user (or an MTO) can install anywhere.
 We also have a hosted Observatorium instance called RHOBS.

 ![drawing](./assets/monitoring-stack-full-forward-mode.png)

-**TL;DR Verdict:** This solution is very tempting since it reflects fully flexible deployment.
+**TL;DR Verdict:** This solution is very tempting since it reflects a fully flexible deployment.
 However, at the current moment (August 2021) we agreed we don’t want to pursue this option yet, due to compliance reasons (RHOBS) and complexity involved with non-integrated storage on local in-cluster level (local Observatorium).
 Nevertheless, the current solution is an enormous step towards this approach.
-The only difference is an integrated storage that saves some complexity for lower scalability, which is fine for sharded, dedicated setups.
+The only difference is an integrated storage that saves some complexity for less scalability, which is fine for sharded, dedicated setups.
 Still, we want to gradually enable partial forwarding only for the chosen solution to enable RHOBS, remote Observatorium or any other Prometheus remote write compatible storage.

 **Pros:**